 Following dairying tradition, dairy farmers and herdsmen across the globe feed, breed and take care of their cows and heifers.
 Every day, Holsteins, Jerseys, Gir cows or water buffaloes are milked 2 or 3 times to collect this affordable nutritious food making it available to “feed the world”.

-The Dairy Knowledge Center (DKC) is a global platform where progressive dairy research and management practices are shared.
+The Dairy Knowledge Center (DKC) is a global platform where we share innovatory practices on dairy herd management and applied research.
 The DKC’s multidisciplinary team researches and brings insights and strategies that help dairy leaders gain competitive advantage on their operations.
-Innovation is the main core value at DKC.
 Working with an extensive network of external collaborators, leading scholars, and partners, we explore ideas that will transform the dairy industry of tomorrow.

-The DKC’s multidisciplinary team researches and brings insights and strategies that help dairy leaders to drive better business decisions.
-The DKC’s insights provide valuable knowledge in critical business areas such as nutrition and feeding, reproduction, housing, replacement, and management practices.
+The DKC’s multidisciplinary team researches and brings management strategies that help dairy leaders to drive better business decisions.
+The DKC’s Management provides valuable knowledge in critical business areas such as nutrition and feeding, milking, reproduction, housing, and breeding practices.

 Feed additives as defined as products used in animal nutrition for improving the quality of feed or the animals’ performance and health.
 They may be classified as technological, sensory, nutritional, or zootechnical additives.
 Information regarding new products, dosage, time of application, or return on investment is critical to ensure that additives are included efficiently in the diets.
 The DKC’s team selects, evaluates, and summarizes the latest research published in scientific journals involving additives fed to dairy cattle.